Native monetization on social media

 TikTok$0.1 to $1.5Videos

-Have at least 10 000 followers.
+Have at least 10,000 subscribers.

-Have 100 000 views in the last 30 days.
+Have generated 100,000 views over the last 30 days.

 Monetization depends on video quality.